AdobeDocs/journey-optimizer-learn.en/help/loyalty/overview.md

 ## Introduction to Loyalty

-This section introduces Journey Optimizer Loyalty: What it is, where it sits under Adobe Journey Optimizer, and the challenge lifecycle from setup to analysis.
+This section introduces Journey Optimizer Loyalty, covering what it is, where it fits within Adobe Journey Optimizer, and the challenge lifecycle from setup to analysis.

 <!--
 CARDS